michelle-chaewon/social-network-theory/README.md

 <b>Homophily</b>:  a process where actors who are similar on a particular trait are more likely to form ties.
 The opposite of homophily is Heterophily, which refers to a process whereby actors who are different from each other are more likely to form ties.

 <b>Modularity</b>: a measure of the degree to which a network displays <b>Community Structure</b>, with clusters that are not densely connected to others but densely connected within cluster.
+&#8226; The Louvain method is one of the variations of modularity optimization techniques
 &#8226; very difficult to calculate, but provides a way to identify community structure on a network where where one is unsure if such a structure exists

 <b>Diameter</b>: the longest of all the calculated shortest paths between actors.
 Network diameter gives us an idea about how easily reachable actors are on a network.